anvilproject/anvil-portal/content/learn/data-submitters/ingesting-data.md

 2. **Install gsutil locally**  -  gsutil is a Python application that lets you access Google Cloud Storage from the command line in a terminal.
 It’s more efficient than using the AnVIL UI to move large numbers and/or large files.
 You will need to install gsutil from the terminal on your local machine.
 See [How to install gsutil](https://cloud.google.com/sdk/docs/install) for instructions.

-3. **Copy files** - Once you have installed gsutil, run the following code in the terminal to copy files to the workspace bucket: `gsutil cp local directory/filename gs://fc-your-workspace-bucket-id`
+3. **Copy files** - Once you have installed gsutil, run the following code in the terminal to copy files to the workspace bucket: `gsutil cp -L local directory/filename gs://fc-your-workspace-bucket-id`

+The `-L` gsutil option  assures the integrity of the copied file and stores the md5 value in the destination workspace bucket.

 ### Copying Multiple Files